TELOS-syslab/MerlinOSDI26AE/README.md

 the experiment you want to inspect.

 ### Figure 11-13: Hit Rate, Byte Hit Rate, and Relative Hit Ratio
+Estimated runtime and resources:
+- Aabout 1 million CPU-hours in aggregate
+- Memory: recommend >= 1 TB for parallel execution
+- Disk: traces up to about 2 TB + outputs about 500 MB

 The precomputed results are already included in: